eu-digital-green-certificates/dcc-quality-assurance/HU/1.0.0/README.md

 * **JSON schema version**: 1.0.0

-Used for Acceptance DCCs issuance
+Used for productive DCCs issuance
 * From: 16.06.2021
 * Until: